avgustint/tower-clock-oled/readme.md

 Step 11: Confirm or Cancel inserted values to take affect.
 ![image](https://github.com/avgustint/tower-clock/blob/main/images/controller/IMG_0022.jpeg)

 On confirming last step, values are stored and set.
 New time is now used and controller returns to normal operational mode.
+If user does not finish the setup process, then controller returns to normal operation after timeout (60 seconds) since last user interaction.
+This prevents staying in edit mode when user just accidently clicks on endoced button.
+In edit mode relay trigger does not operate and tower clock would be stopped.

 ## **Usage**